Open-Finance-Lab/RLSolver_Contest_2025/docs/index.markdown

 **RLSolver: GPU-based Massively Parallel Environments for Large-Scale Combinatorial Optimization (CO) Problems Using Reinforcement Learning**

-RLSolver aims to showcase the effectiveness of GPU-based massively parallel environments for solving large-scale combinatorial optimization problems with reinforcement learning (RL).
-With thousands of CUDA cores and tensor cores, the sampling speed is improved by 2–3 orders of magnitude over traditional CPU-based environments, which significantly enhances convergence speed and solution quality.
+RLSolver is an open-source RL-based solver for combinatorial optimization (CO) problems.
+RLSolver uses reinforcement learning (RL) or machine learning (ML) to automate the search process of combinatorial optimizations.
+It uses auto-regressive neural networks, auto-regressive graph neural networks (GNNs), or more powerful neural networks as the policy network.
+With the help of GPUs with thousands of CUDA cores and tensor cores, the sampling speed is improved by 2–3 orders of magnitude over traditional CPU-based environments, which significantly enhances convergence speed and solution quality.

+Two major challenges:
+1. Scalable RL/ML algorithms are highly favorable.
+2. GPU-based simulation is the key to address the sampling bottleneck.

 RLSolver consists of three key components:
 - **Environments**: GPU-based massively parallel simulation for CO problems.